In-patient luxury rehab center in Thailand

 9. Take breaks when needed

 Taking breaks involves listening to the body or mind.
 For example, when studying or working on an assignment, it’s useful to have frequent breaks.
-A 10-minute break can do wonders for one’s psyche.
+A 10-minute break does wonders for one’s psyche.
 The same applies to physical workouts – take breaks at regular intervals.

 The main obstacle is the belief that taking breaks leads to impaired productivity.
-That’s why they take on more responsibilities than they can handle.
+That’s why they take on more responsibilities than they believe they’re able to handle.
 The opposite is true, however.
-Frequent breaks can boost productivity and make it easier to get the job done.
+Frequent breaks boost productivity and make it easier to get the job done.

 10. Find social assistance

-There are many ways to find social assistance, but the easiest thing a person can do is to join support groups.
+There are various ways to find social assistance, but the easiest one is to join support groups.
 Nowadays, there are support groups for different causes and problems, stress included.
 The main goal here is to get social support to avoid or manage stress.

 The obstacle is one’s reluctance to share their experience with stress.
-Social assistance is all about receiving help and encouragement while sharing experiences that can help others as well.
+Social assistance is all about receiving help and encouragement while sharing experiences that are able to help others as well.

-The benefits of social assistance include calming effect and reduction of physiological symptoms of stress.
-Additionally, social assistance generates a sense of belonging, which also helps lower stress and improve mental health and well-being.
-This kind of assistance helps a person overcome practical problems that may be causing stress and also protects against depression.
+The benefits of social assistance include a calming effect and reduction of physiological symptoms of stress.
+Additionally, social assistance generates a sense of belonging, which helps lower stress and improve mental health and well-being.
+This kind of assistance helps a person overcome practical problems that are causing stress and protects against depression as well.

 Social assistance is one of the best strategies for stress relief because it works through multiple mechanisms to improve physical and mental resilience, thereby lowering stress levels.